bluedata-katacoda/katacoda-scenarios/Hello World Image/step8.md

 Create the index.html

-Copy the index.html file from the sample data to the helloworld directory
+In this step, instead of creating your own index.html file, we will be utilizing the index.html file from the github clone from earlier.
+To use the existing index.html file, please run the following command.

 `cp  /tmp/samples/solutions/ImageSamples/helloWorld-auto/appconfig/index.html ~/src/catalog/helloworld/appconfig/`{{execute}}